Gilead-BioStats/gsm/tests/testthat/_snaps/PD_Assess.md

 # invalid data throw errors

-    strMethod is not 'NormalApprox', 'poisson', 'identity', or 'qtl'
+    strMethod is not 'NormalApprox', 'Poisson', 'Identity', or 'QTL'

 ---

-    strMethod is not 'NormalApprox', 'poisson', 'identity', or 'qtl'
+    strMethod is not 'NormalApprox', 'Poisson', 'Identity', or 'QTL'

 ---